What To Do If Someone Is Calling Harassing You?

 Sue Someone For Harassment

 With the couple still disputing many facts and issues, the court refused to strike any pleadings.
 That included the husband’s request to be relieved of paying spousal support, household expenses, or their nanny’s wages.
 The judge sided with the wife, finding her ex’s allegations “unreasonable” and the couple’s parenting and financial issues “both complicated and high conflict”.

 The husband had previously told the court he had all the information he required to provide five years of personal and corporate tax refunds.
 He confirmed significant amounts were owing.
 Now he claimed to be missing needed information.
 The tax documents were incomplete or unprepared.
 This financial disclosure, the judge said, was not only obligatory but required “for this family’s survival.”

 Had the wife thwarted his efforts?
 The record showed otherwise.
 It was true that she had removed him from some business and other accounts.
 But that was in response to hundreds of thousands of dollars he had removed without consent since their separation, she claimed.
 ONSC found the wife had no ulterior motive to frustrate or sabotage her husband.
 And the husband’s timeline didn’t add up.
 If his allegations were true, why had he delayed asking for the records for so long?

 Those records are important because both parents have financial and parenting obligations to minor or adult children with mental or physical disabilities.
 Before their separation, the couple lived a luxurious lifestyle due to the husband’s income.
-Since separating, his wife claimed to have falled into dire financial circumstances.
+Since separating, his wife claimed to have fallen into dire financial circumstances.
 It happens when he failed to pay for anything.
-This included spousal support to their children’s dental work, counselling and extracurricular activities.
+This included spousal support for their children’s dental work, counseling, and extracurricular activities.

-When your court case seems to go on forever, it may be abuse of process.
-If you are locked in a long court battle, call our family law firm toll free at 1-844-466-6529
+When your court case seems to go on forever, it may be an abuse of process.
+If you are locked in a long court battle, call us toll-free at 1-844-466-6529